JesperPed91/PLCSS/README.md

 To open and use the server and client:

 Server:
-Download and open MiniProjectServer.sln, when the file is opened with in Visual Studio you will only have to run it (click on "Local Windows Debugger") And then windows should prompt you to allow access press "allow access" or "tillad adgang" now the server will be running.
+Download the project as a .zip, unzip everything and open the folder MiniProjectServer and then open MiniProjectServer.sln, with Visual Studio you will only have to run it (click on "Local Windows Debugger") And then windows should prompt you to allow access press "allow access" or "tillad adgang" now the server will be running.